 In September 2017 the council launched a ‘Love Your Neighbourhood’ campaign, encouraging people to work with us to improve the areas where they live.
 As a part of this, we are also asking local people to ‘Love Clean Streets’.

 Last year we collected almost 7,000 tonnes of litter and detritus.
 We want to work with residents to keep areas clean and that means asking you not to drop litter, fly tipping or post graffiti.

-This week it’s our first Big Clean Up event – a series of activities when council officers, volunteers, partners, councillors and staff will be heading out and about in the borough to tidy areas up.
+In October 2017, we launched our first Big Clean Up event – a series of activities when council officers, volunteers, partners, councillors and staff went out into the borough to tidy areas up.

 It is the council’s responsibility to ensure that all the streets in the Borough are kept clean and safe.
 Street Cleansing operations are carried out by Veolia on behalf of the council.

 Streets are cleaned under the Environmental Protection Act 1990.
 There are set schedules for the streets to be cleaned, but they also are expected to be kept at an acceptable standard outside of the schedules.

 Street cleansing includes emptying of all litter bins, reporting damaged bins and street furniture, removal of all litter, dirt, dust, leaves.